Psilocybin: Physical properties

-Structural analogues of psilocybin (4-PO-DMT; O-phosphorylpsilocin) and psilocin (4-HO-DMT) include dimethyltryptamine (DMT), 5-hydroxytryptamine (5-HT), bufotenin (5-HO-DMT), 6-hydroxy-DMT, 4-AcO-DMT (psilacetin; O-acetylpsilocin), 4-PrO-DMT (O-propionylpsilocin), psilomethoxin (4-HO-5-MeO-DMT; 5-methoxypsilocin), ethocybin (4-PO-DET), baeocystin (4-PO-NMT), aeruginascin (4-PO-TMT), and norbaeocystin (4-PO-T), among others.

 Laboratory synthesis

-Albert Hofmann et al. were the first to synthesize psilocybin, in 1958.
+The chemical synthesis of psilocybin has been described.
+Albert Hofmann and colleagues first synthesized psilocybin in 1958.
 Since then, various chemists have improved the methods for laboratory synthesis and purification of psilocybin.
-In particular, Shirota et al. reported a novel method in 2003 for the synthesis of psilocybin at the gram scale from 4-hydroxyindole that does not require chromatographic purification.
-Fricke et al. described an enzymatic pathway for the synthesis of psilocybin and psilocin, publishing their results in 2017.
-Sherwood et al. significantly improved upon Shirota's method (producing at the kilogram scale while employing less expensive reagents), publishing their results in 2020.
+In particular, Shirota and colleagues reported a novel method in 2003 for the synthesis of psilocybin at the gram scale from 4-hydroxyindole that does not require chromatographic purification.
+Fricke and colleagues described an enzymatic pathway for the synthesis of psilocybin and psilocin, publishing their results in 2017.
+Sherwood and colleagues significantly improved upon Shirota's method (producing at the kilogram scale while employing less expensive reagents), publishing their results in 2020.